flucoma/flucoma-docs/doc/BufPitch.rst

 :control startFrame:

-   Where in the srcBuf should the process start, in sample.
+   Where in `source` to start the analysis, in samples.
+The default is 0.

 :control numFrames:

-   How many frames should be processed.
+   How many samples to analyse.
+The default of -1 indicates to analyse through to the end of the buffer.

 :control startChan:

-   For multichannel srcBuf, which channel should be processed first.
+   For multichannel `source`, from which channel to begin analysing.
+The default is 0.

 :control numChans:

-   For multichannel srcBuf, how many channel should be processed.
+   For multichannel `source`, how many channel should be processed.
+The default of -1 indicates to analyse through the last channel in the buffer.

 :control features:

-   The destination buffer for the pitch descriptors.
+   The destination buffer for the descriptors.

 :control algorithm: